-Day 8: La Romera to Jardín.
+Day 1 (same as day 8 of Part 1): La Romera to Jardín.
 La Romera is a small reserve on the outskirts of Medellín.
 The stunning Red-bellied Grackle is usually the star bird here, but we’ll also look for Stiles’s Tapaculo and the rare Yellow-headed Manakin.
 Later, we will drive for several hours to the pleasant mountain town of Jardín, where we spend two nights.
 Time permitting, we will visit a superb Cock-of-the-rock lek, where several makes can usually be seen at close range despite being only a few hundred meters from the center of town.

-Day 9: Jardín.
-Well depart early in 4×4 vehicles into the mountains above Jardín.
+Day 2: Jardín area.
+Well depart early in 4×4 vehicles to the mountains above Jardín.
 Yellow-eared Parrots are making a comeback here thanks to good local conservation efforts protecting the wax palms they rely on.
 We’ll head up a rough road early in the morning to their reserve, and should enjoy nice views of them flying to their feeding grounds.
 We’ll spend the rest of the day birding the forest, searching for some scarce montane birds including White-capped Tanager, Chestnut-crested Cotinga, Powerful Woodpecker, Chestnut-naped Antpitta, Rufous-headed Pygmy-Tyrant, Andean Pygmy-Owl, and Barred Fruiteater among a slew of more common species.